Matt Jones (running back): Philadelphia Eagles

 On May 9, 2018, Jones signed a two-year contract with the Philadelphia Eagles.
 He was released on September 1, 2018.

 St. Louis BattleHawks

-In October 2019, Jones was selected by the St. Louis BattleHawks in the 2020 XFL Draft.
+In October 2019, Jones was selected by the St. Louis BattleHawks in the 2020 XFL draft.
 He was named to the mid-season All-XFL team after rushing for 314 yards and a touchdown on 80 rushes, and having 25 receiving yards and a touchdown.
 He had his contract terminated when the league suspended operations on April 10, 2020.

+The Spring League

 Jones played with the Sea Lions of The Spring League in 2021.

 Vegas Vipers

-Jones was selected in the fifth round of the 2023 XFL Skill Players Draft, by the Vegas Vipers.
+Jones was selected by the Vegas Vipers of the XFL in the fifth round of the 2023 XFL Skill Players Draft.
 He was released on January 21, 2023.